top of page

 Board of Directors

-Secretary Colleen Emmerson
+Chair Colleen Emmerson

-Treasurer Margaret Gordon
+Treasurer Margie Gordon

 Directors Councillor Ryan Boehme, Pittsburgh District